Archipelago Randomizer

 Credits

-• GameWyrm for contributing this mod's in-game console, in-game tracker, and the banner art
+• GameWyrm: this mod's in-game console, early versions of the in-game tracker, the banner art image, and the "Quality of Life" mod settings

 • Amada, Axxroy, DCBomB, Groot, Hopop, Onemario, qwint, Rever, Scipio, Snow, and others in the "Archipelago" Discord server for feedback, discussion and encouragement